jarecoo/practice/notes.md

     - Love is pure, unbiased appreciation of and compassion for another, and therefore comes without expectation of how the other should behave or be.
 To love someone is to let them be, without putting on them your expectation for what they might be or reciprocate.
 Therefore, you cannot control someone and love them at the same time.
 If they love you, they will reciprocate your love and appreciation for who you are, without putting on you the expectation of behavior, being, or reciprocation.
 This is why love and trust, especially in a committed romantic relationship, are so intertwined, and why love without trust is a rotten thing.
 This is unconditional love.
     - It’s not your job to keep the people you love happy.
 You individually be happy and bring that to the relationship.
     - “You cannot make a person happy.
 You can make a person smile, you can make a person feel good, you can make a person laugh, but whether or not a person is happy is deeply and totally and utterly out of your control…I said to Jada ’That’s it.
 I retire from trying to make you happy.
 I need you to go make yourself happy….’
 And after we cracked the hell up we realized we had come into this false romantic concept that somehow when we got married that we would become one.
 And what we realized is that we were two completely separate people on two completely separate individual journeys and that we were choosing to walk our separate journeys together, but her happiness was her responsibility and my happiness was my responsibility.
 And we decided that we were gonna find our individual, internal private separate joy, and then we were gonna present ourselves to the relationship and two each other already happy, not coming to each other begging, with our empty cups out _demanding_ that she fill my cup and she meet my needs.
 It’s unfair and its kind of unrealistic and can be destructive to place the responsibility for your happiness on anybody other than yourself.” - Will Smith, Instagram Video,
+    - The more you assert yourself the more someone knows how to fulfill your needs.
+The more quiet you are in your relationship the less idea they have about how to take care of you.
+People don’t read minds.
+Speak your needs.
+Speak your wants.
     - “If you love someone, set them free.
 If they come back they're yours; if they don't they never were.” -Richard Bach
     - “It’s really important to find a partner who is at your level of happiness.
 Or higher.
 The good news is that you can be happy first.”
 The Happiness Equation, secret chapter ~p.266
     - ”For me the real evil of masturbation would be that it takes an appetite which, in lawful use, leads the individual out of himself to complete (and correct) his own personality in that of another (and finally in children and even grandchildren) and turns it back; sends the man back into the prison of himself, there to keep a harem of imaginary brides.
 And this harem, once admitted, works against his ever getting out and really uniting with a real woman.
 For the harem is always accessible, always subservient, calls for no sacrifices or adjustments, and can be endowed with erotic and psychological attractions which no woman can rival.
 Among those shadowy brides he is always adored, always the perfect lover; no demand is made on his unselfishness, no mortification ever imposed on his vanity.
 In the end, they become merely the medium through which he increasingly adores himself…After all, almost the main work of life is to come out of our selves, out of the little dark prison we are all born in.
 Masturbation is to be avoided as all things are to be avoided which retard this process.
 The danger is that of coming to love the prison." -C.S.
 Lewis